Student Statement of Rights

 Procedure for Disputes:

-- If it is determined that the complainant’s concerns are substantiated in whole or in part, the College will propose a resolution.
+II.
+If it is determined that the complainant’s concerns are substantiated in whole or in part, the College will propose a resolution.

-- If the complainant is not satisfied with the determination of the Senior Education Administrator the complainant must advise the Senior Education Administrator as soon as possible but within five school days of being informed of the determination.
-The Senior Education Administrator will immediately refer the matter to the President or Vice-President of the College.
+- If the complainant is not satisfied with the determination of the SEA or Designate, the complainant must advise the SEA or Designate within five business days of being informed of the determination.
+The SEA or Designate will then refer the matter to a panel of a minimum of two college directors called the “Panel of Directors” for review.
+Directors include the President, Provost, Vice-President, Director of Education, and Director of Student Services.

 The individual making the complaint may be represented by an agent or a lawyer.